EN Banner

 Photo source: grapevine.is

 The poor farmer and his wife were the only ones who tried to live at Laugarvellir.
-Since then, the area is wild and the only people that are going to that place are the people that came to take a bath there.
+Since then, the area has been wild, and the only people going there are those who came to take a bath there.

 Hellulaug

-If you want to enjoy the beauty of Icelandic nature from a nice and cozy spot, then Hellalaug hot spring is the perfect place.
-This gem is hidden from the people’s eyes but that doesn’t mean you cannot enjoy your time in the hot geothermal water.
+If you want to enjoy the beauty of Icelandic nature from a nice and cosy spot, then Hellalaug Hot Springs is the perfect place.
+This gem is hidden from people’s eyes, but that doesn’t mean you cannot enjoy your time in the hot geothermal water.

-There is no entrance fee for the Hellulaug hot spring but at the parking spot, there is a canister where you can put a symbolic fee that will be used for maintaining the hot spring.
-The water is changed regularly and the hot spring is cleaned in order to meet the requirements and quality standards for hot pools.
-There are no changing facilities so you have to change in the car.
-Even if you probably have heard that Vikings used to bathe naked, wear your swimsuit no matter if there can be other people at the hot spring or not.
+There is no entrance fee for the Hellulaug hot spring, but at the parking spot, there is a canister where you can put a symbolic fee that will be used for maintaining the hot spring.
+The water is changed regularly, and the hot spring is cleaned to meet hot pool requirements and quality standards.

 Reykjafjarðarlaug

-If you’re not as mainstream as other people and prefer an intimate place to relax then you have to add some hot springs from Westfjords to your bucket list.
-Reykjafjarðarlaug is one of that hot springs that will embrace you not only with its warm water but also with breathtaking views.
+If you’re not as mainstream as others and prefer an intimate place to relax, add some hot springs from Westfjords to your bucket list.
+Reykjafjarðarlaug is one of those hot springs that will embrace you with its warm water and breathtaking views.

 Pollurin